pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 ## View Indexes

 Indexes are structures that improve the speed and efficiency of queries by creating a sorted mapping from the indexed fields to the location of documents.
-This allows a query to utilize information about which documents may be ignored, resulting in the search for applicable records not to require a scan of every document in the database.
+This allows a query to utilize information about which documents may be ignored, resulting in the search for applicable records to not require a scan of every document in the collection.
 The <code>mongorestore</code> command does automatically associate indexes listed in the metadata (<code>.json</code> file) with the data (the <code>.bson</code>) file.

 To check which indexes exist, we can use the following.